Pashupata Shaivism: Philosophy

 Pashupatas disapprove of the Vaishnava theology, known for its doctrine servitude of souls to the Supreme Being, on the grounds that dependence upon anything cannot be the means of cessation of pain and other desired ends.
 They recognize that those depending upon another and longing for independence will not be emancipated because they still depend upon something other than themselves.
 According to Pashupatas, spirits possess the attributes of the Supreme Deity when they become liberated from the 'germ of every pain'.
 In this system the cessation of pain is of two kinds, impersonal and personal.
 Impersonal consists of the absolute cessation of all pains, whereas the personal consists of development of visual and active powers like swiftness of thought, assuming forms at will etc. The Lord is held to be the possessor of infinite, visual, and active powers.

 Pañchārtha bhāshyadipikā divides the created world into the insentient and the sentient.
 The insentient is unconscious and thus independent on the conscious.
 The insentient is further divided into effects and causes.
 The effects are of ten kinds, the earth, four elements and their qualities, colour etc. The causes are of thirteen kinds, the five organs of cognition, the five organs of action, the three internal organs, intellect, the ego principle and the cognising principle.
 These insentient causes are held responsible for the illusive identification of Self with non-Self.
 The sentient spirit, which is subject to transmigration is of two kinds, the appetent and nonappetent.
 The appetent is the spirit associated with an organism and sense organs, whereas the non-appetent is the spirit without them.

 Union in the Pashupata system is a conjunction of the soul with God through the intellect.
 It is achieved in two ways, action and cessation of action.
-Union through action consists of pious muttering, meditation, etc. and union through cessation of action occurs through consciousness.
+Union through action consists of chanting of sacred mantras, meditation, etc. and union through cessation of action occurs through consciousness.